ruiying-ocean/.emacs.d/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # About
  This is my Emacs configuration file(s) to implement a *self-use* cross-platform editor/IDE.
-It has been tested for Emacs 27.2/28.0.05 (with native-compilation feature) on MacOS (Big Sur), Linux (Ubuntu 20).
+It has been tested for Emacs 27.2/28.0.05/29.0.05 (with native-compilation feature) on MacOS (Monterey), Linux (Ubuntu 20).
 Windows may not be well supported because of possible limitations from cygwin/MSYS2.
 WSL2 is recommended instead.

 # Screenshot
 ![](screenshot-light.png)